 In the Adjustment Amount column, enter a percentage or a number to adjust the price.

-In this field you enter the adjustment amount directly.
-Use this field if you are not using the Adjustment Amount Source column.
+In this field you enter a static adjustment amount value.
+If you do not want the adjustment amount to be static, use the Adjustment Amount Source column.

 - From Adjustment Type, select the kind of adjustment required, if the criteria is met.
 An example is an override to a list price, markup, or discount.

-In the Adjustment Amount Source column, select an adjustment source.
+In the Adjustment Amount Source column, select a CPQ formula field.